microsoft/Windows-DevRel/Tutorials/winui-local-ai/3-build-ui.md

 ## Setting Up MainWindow

-1. In the Solution Explorer, open `MainWindow.xaml`
+1. In the Solution Explorer, open `MainWindow.xaml` by double clicking
 1. Delete `<StackPanel>` and `<Button>` elements
 1. Add to the Window's element: `<Frame x:Name="MainFrame" />`